fuzzylabs/edge-vision-power-estimation/model_training/README.md

 Each model in `training_data` folder contains 3 CSV files: `dense.csv`, `convolutional.csv` and `pooling.csv`.

-Each CSV file stores relevant information such as batch_size, input_size, output_size, input_shape, output_shape, strides, padding, dilation, depending on the layer type.
+Each CSV file stores relevant information such as the batch_size, input_size, output_size, input_shape, output_shape, strides, padding, and dilation, depending on the layer type.

 An example of columns in Alexnet dense CSV is shown below